daxcee/Flow-API/README.md

 Rest API: [https://flow-api.herokuapp.com](https://flow-api.herokuapp.com)

 This REST API strives to aggregate data, for music events per month/week, per city.
-For artists and their music, may it be pre-recorded or live streamable audio, audio & video, or punchable tracks / EP's / albums, there upcoming shows/gigs per month/week, cities, genres and present it in a unified form.
+For artists and their music, may it be pre-recorded or live streamable audio, audio & video, or punchable tracks / EP's / albums, their upcoming shows/gigs per month/week, cities, genres and present it in a unified form.

 ## Prerequisites